vishalgattani/vishalgattani.github.io/_projects/scene-graph-computer-graphics.md

 ## Phase 2 Implementation}}}

 1. Scene Graph
-    -A model graph node is created such that the position of the current model node would depend on the position of the parent model node.
+    - A model graph node is created such that the position of the current model node would depend on the position of the parent model node.
-     -Creating a dependency for each model with its parent through its local matrix and world matrix for each node.
+    - Creating a dependency for each model with its parent through its local matrix and world matrix for each node.
-      -The draw function of the root of the scene graph results in recursive function calls to the draw function of its children sending its current position as the parameters.
+    - The draw function of the root of the scene graph results in recursive function calls to the draw function of its children sending its current position as the parameters.

 2. Animation
     - Object ID is added to keep track of its motion in the scene or to procedurally animate it having less control over the object.
-        -The draw function of a model uses \textbf{glfwGetTime()} as the variable to update the time elapsed of the scene graph node and update its position of itself according to the values.
+    - The draw function of a model uses \textbf{glfwGetTime()} as the variable to update the time elapsed of the scene graph node and update its position of itself according to the values.

 ![4](https://user-images.githubusercontent.com/24211929/130899578-cc7ab5d1-80f1-4193-a804-34c09d076453.png)